DataDog/integrations-extras/akeyless_gateway/README.md

 ### Events

-Akeyless Gateway does not include any events.
+The Akeyless Gateway integration does not include any events.

 ## Support